spikewilliams/spydock/README.md

 To run this environment on port 8888, use the following docker command:

-    docker run -d=true -p=8888:8888 spikewilliams/spydock
+    docker run -d=true -p=8888:8888 --name spydock-notebook spikewilliams/spydock

+Next, get the URL you are going to connect with, including the token value

+    docker exec spydock-notebook jupyter notebook list

+This will give you the URL of the notebook AS IT APPEARS INSIDE THE DOCKER CONTAINER.
+Thus, it refers to an IP address of 0.0.0.0 - YOU WILL NEED TO CHANGE THIS IN THE URL TO THE CORRECT ADDRESS - such a localhost, 127.0.0.1, or an external gateway address to your machine.

-Next point your browser to port 8888 on your server, and you will be able to interact with the Jupyter Notebook IDE.
+Paste the URL into your browser and you will be able to interact with the Jupyter Notebook IDE.
 If you want to know more about how to use Jupyter Notebook, [here are some tutorials.][1] to get you started.
 Also, please ensure that you are safely behind a firewall and that port 8888 is not unduly exposed to people who may wish your computer harm.

+When you get to the landing page, Jupyter is going to ask you to add a token to the url.
+To get this value of this URL run:

 SpyDock containers have several volumes that can be mounted to local directories.
 These include: